Adapted and reproduced from Mark Closter, an undergrad studying at the University of Michigan.

 A blockchain is a global, distributed ledger of information, which when applied to transactional data is referred to as a cryptocurrency.
 Many different cryptocurrencies exist, and they are already a rapidly growing market.
 The asset class has a market cap of over $100bn as of early August 2017 and shows no signs of slowing down.
-Day by day, cryptocurrency is growing in popularity and favour.
-I believe that digital currencies such as Bitcoin will, in the next 20 years, supercede fiat currencies and offer inclusive financial sovereignty.
+Day by day, cryptocurrency is growing in popularity and favor.
+I believe that digital currencies such as Bitcoin will, in the next 20 years, supersede fiat currencies and offer inclusive financial sovereignty.

 What We Stand to Gain

 I like to describe blockchain technology as the next generation of the internet.
 Blockchain offers far more than just digital currencies – implementations exist allowing for trustless accountability, digital identity, distributed file storage, reputation systems, and much more.
 However, for the sake of this post, we’re going to keep it simple and look at what the future of blockchain technology offers in the more traditional Bitcoin implementation.